 It might be helpful to look at some of the ways you’ve coped until now:

-- you have been careful about what you say, when you say things and how you say them; · you have tried to talk to her about her stress, drug use or moods;
+- you have been careful about what you say, when you say things, and how you say them

-- you have given up doing anything likely to upset her;
+- you have given up doing anything likely to upset them

-- you adapt your behaviour to what she says she wants;
+- you adapt your behaviour to what they say they want

 Men should never think their partner’s violence is their fault.
-Just as men make a choice to be violent against their partners, and maybe the children in the relationship, so do women.
-She chooses whether she will slap a man’s face because he said something she didn’t like.
-She chooses whether she will lash out and scream at the family because she is feeling unwell.
-If men’s violence against women is unacceptable and without excuse, shouldn’t women’s be?
+The violent partner is the one making a choice to be violent against them, and maybe the children in the relationship.
+They choose whether they will slap a man’s face because he said something they didn’t like.
+They choose whether to lash out and scream at the family because they’re feeling unwell.
+If violence against women is unacceptable and without excuse, shouldn’t violence against men also be?

 All violence has damaging consequences.
 A man’s belief in his worth and his sense of having rights and choices becomes eroded by constant abuse.
-There are many common beliefs about why women choose to be violent: “she had a sad or traumatic childhood”, “she drinks or uses drugs”, “she has trouble expressing her feelings”, “she is oppressed as a woman”, “she can’t control her anger”, “something about you drives her to violence”.
+There are many common beliefs about why people choose to be violent: “they had a sad or traumatic childhood”, “they drink or use drugs”, “they have trouble expressing their feelings”, “they can’t control their anger”, “something about you drives them to violence”.
 These are excuses.

 He is the best judge of how safe he is.
 Some men simply don’t want to admit that they are afraid of their partner – somehow it doesn’t seem “manly” for a Kiwi bloke to admit that he lives with someone who is violent to him.
 Police officers acknowledge that men probably don’t report violence when they otherwise could.
 Victims should never think their partner’s violence is their fault.